Career Profile: Business IT Analyst

 Why Is Business IT Analysis a Job of Tomorrow?

 As companies increasingly depend on technology, business IT analysts will be in demand to ensure that hardware and software are properly handled and run efficiently.
-Employment opportunities for business information technology analysts are expected to remain steady well into 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for business information technology analysts are expected to remain steady, according to the Bureau of Labor Statistics.
 Business IT analysts with one to four years of experience make an average salary of $54,605 annually, according to PayScale, a company that specializes in compensation data.
 Salaries for employees in this field typically increase with the employee’s level of education and experience.

 What Does a Business IT Analyst Do?